 - Educate or help others?

 Personally, I created this blog because I want to help others, build a reputation for myself, earn a sustainable passive income, and have the freedom of working for myself.
-I stay motivated and continue to write because of these goals.

 Why did you start blogging and what can you do to get there?